 When dispatched, two-person teams can provide an in-person response that includes:

 - A qualified behavioral health care professional and

 - A qualified mental health associate or Peer Support Specialist trained in crisis response.

-The immediate face-to-face response can last up to 72 hours.
-This support helps children, youth and their families:
+Support during the immediate face-to-face response can last up to 72 hours.
+This helps youth and their families:

 - Avoid unnecessary visits to the emergency room.

 The in-person team works with the youth and their family to understand the support they need.
 If the team finds that the youth and family need more support, they can provide stabilization services and supports.
 These services and supports are: